Eymen98/Rick-Morty-episodes-with-React/README.md

 Rick&amp;Morty episodes with React framework

-#### In this project, the Rick and Morty sections are called using the API's REST methods.
-Episodes contain characters, which can be filtered by status, genre, and gender, as well as accessed from the search bar and characters have detail pages.
+#### In this project, Rick and Morty episodes are called using REST methods of API.
+Episodes have characters, these characters can be filtered by status, species and gender, also can access character from search bar and characters have detail pages.

 # Topics covered in this project are: